 Yes, acquiring new customers can be complicated and there are all sorts of rules and regulations you have to follow and it all has to work together and integrate with your core platform.
 And all the nuts and bolts of the back end systems are fun and interesting to the technologists behind the scenes who designed them – but the reality is, no one else cares.
 And they shouldn’t have to.

 Think about the lights in your home for a second (something you’ve probably never done before because you just have an expectation that when you flip the switch the lights will just come on).
 Every light switch and light bulb is interconnected by a labyrinth of multi-colored wires that have been skillfully laid out in a precise pattern to provide electricity to the entire house.
-These wires are energized by a power plant which then transports this energy to buildings and rooms within buildings that ultimately enables lights to go on with the flick of a switch.
+These wires are energized by a power plant which then transports this energy to buildings and rooms within buildings ultimately enabling lights to go on with the flick of a switch.

-In all likelihood you don’t care about any of that complexity and you certainly don’t need to see the infrastructure that powers your lamps -- you just need them to provide you with light when you need it.
+In all likelihood, you don’t care about any of that complexity and you certainly don’t need to see the infrastructure that powers your lamps -- you just need them to provide you with light when you need it.
 That’s the definition of “ease-of-use” – removing unnecessary complexity.

 The same type of simplicity should hold true for banking solutions.
 Customers just want a simple and effective way to open a new bank account, manage their money, understand their cash flow, pay their bills etc. The fact that behind-the-scenes banking processes are complicated shouldn’t be a burden they have to bear.
 They shouldn’t even be aware of it.
 And yet historically, financial institutions persist in designing clumsy, overly complicated digital banking solutions that reflect the inner workings of the bank, rather than the needs and behaviors of the people who are using them.
 It’s a problem that stems from a fatal flaw in far too many innovation processes – dismissing new ideas just “because” (fill in any old reason, like “because we have to have a button there”) instead of asking “why not?”